squarepupil/website-pages/src/pages/questions.md

 ## ... reading?

-Children learn to read in a variety of ways at their own timing.
+Children learn to read in a variety of ways at their own pace.
 Some learn at age 4 and others learn when they are 9.
 When they learn, they learn quickly.
 By letting them find their own way, their joy of reading is undiminished.